Convergent Technologies Operating System: Overview

-It was possible to custom-link the operating system to add or delete features.
+It was possible to custom-link the operating system to add or delete kernel features, but installation of modular services (system processes) occurred at boot time.

 CTOS supported a transparent peer-to-peer network carried over serial RS-422 cables (daisy-chain topology) and in later versions carried over twisted pair (star topology) with RS-422 adapters using CTOS Cluster Hub-R12 designed by Paul Jackson Ph.D. of SumNet Pty Limited in Australia.
 Each workgroup (called a "cluster") was connected to a server (called a "master").
-The workstations, normally diskless, were booted over the cluster network from the master, and could optionally be locally booted from attached hard drives.
+The workstations, potentially diskless, could be booted over the cluster network from the master, or they could be locally booted from an attached hard drive.

-The Inter-process communication (IPC) is primarily based on the "request" and "respond" messaging foundation that enhanced the Enterprise Application Integration among services for both internal and external environments.
-Thus CTOS was well known for the message-based Microkernel Architecture.
+Inter-process communication (IPC) in CTOS is based on a "request" and "respond" messaging foundation that enhances Enterprise Application Integration among services for both internal and external environments.
+Thus CTOS was well known for its message-based Microkernel Architecture.
 Applications are added as services to the main server.
-Each client consumes the services via its own mailbox called "exchange" and well-published message formats.
+Each client consumes the services via its own mailbox called an "exchange" using well-published message formats.
 The communication works on "request codes" that are owned by the service.
-The operating system maintains the exchanges, message queues, scheduling, control, message passing, etc., while the service manages the messages at its own exchange using "wait", "check", and "respond" macros.
+The operating system maintains the exchanges, message queues, scheduling, control, message passing, etc., while the service manages the messages at its own exchange using "wait", "check", and "respond" system calls.

 CTOS ran on Intel x86 computers, and could run concurrently with Windows NT on Unisys PC.
+As initially deployed on the Intel 8086 and Intel 80186 microprocessors, it was limited to an address space of up to 1 megabyte of RAM.
+Later on the Intel 80286 support for protected mode was added, breaking the 1 megabyte barrier common to PCs of that era.
+For the Intel 80386 virtual memory (paging) was added.

 The system API was presented to both high-level languages and assembly language.